 At Children's Hospital, we have a long history of providing some of the finest, compassionate, multidisciplinary care in the nation.
 C. Everett Koop, MD, established the division in 1946 as the first pediatric surgical specialty in the city of Philadelphia, and the second such service in North America.

 We now perform approximately 4,000 general and thoracic surgical procedures each year.
-Our surgical team consists of seven pediatric general surgeons, four pediatric transplant surgeons and 15 advanced practice nurses skilled in the surgical and postoperative care of premature babies, neonates, children and adolescents.
-Our surgeons are also all faculty members at the University of Pennsylvania.
+Our surgical team consists of 10 pediatric general surgeons, four pediatric transplant surgeons and 13 advanced practice nurses skilled in the surgical and postoperative care of premature babies, neonates, children and adolescents.
+Our surgeons are also all faculty members at the Perelman School of Medicine at the University of Pennsylvania.

 We also provide support to patients and families following surgery for complex diseases, with programs such as the Pediatric Anorectal Continence Evaluation Program (PACE), the Pulmonary Hypoplasia Program (PHP) and the Surgical Reflux Clinic (SIX).